drupal/drupal/composer/Plugin/Scaffold/README.md

 ### drupal-composer/drupal-scaffold

-Previous versions of drupal-scaffold (see community project, [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-project)) downloaded each scaffold file directly from its distribution server (e.g.
+Previous versions of Drupal Composer Scaffold (see community project, [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-project)) downloaded each scaffold file directly from its distribution server (e.g.
 `https://git.drupalcode.org`) to the desired destination directory.
 This was